covid-19-impact-lab/sid/docs/source/tutorials/index.rst

 Tutorials
 =========

 Tutorials help you to get started with sid.
-They cover the basics and are designed for everyone new to the package.
+Here you learn everything about the interface and how to accomplish basic tasks.

 .. toctree::
    :maxdepth: 1